fullstackjournalists/intro-to-coding-for-journalists/self-guided-tips.md

 ## Will I Need To Spend Any Money?

 Not on software.
-But you will need a copy of our textbook, Scott Murray's [Interactive Data Visualization for the Web](https://www.amazon.com/Interactive-Data-Visualization-Web-Introduction/dp/1491921285/ref=dp_ob_title_bk), which is available on Amazon.
+But you will need a copy of our textbook, Scott Murray's [Interactive Data Visualization for the Web](https://www.amazon.com/Interactive-Data-Visualization-Web-Introduction/dp/1491921285/ref=dp_ob_title_bk), if you want to progress beyond Week 3's lessons.
+The book is available on Amazon.

 ## Recommendations